-Over 32.1 million working people in the United States—more than one in five—work part-time in 2021, and nearly six in ten part-time workers are women.
+Nearly 33.7 million working people in the United States—more than one in five—worked part-time in 2022, and nearly six in ten part-time workers are women.
 Many people work part time to support their families while caring for loved ones, going to school, or attending to other obligations, but are penalized for choosing part-time work in terms of pay, benefits, and opportunities to advance.
-And for many others, working part time isn’t a choice at all: some employers, especially in low-wage service industries, rarely offer full-time positions, and some employees—especially women—find that caregiving or other responsibilities preclude full-time work, particularly during the COVID-19 pandemic.
+And for many others, working part time isn’t a choice at all: some employers, especially in low-wage service industries, rarely offer full-time positions, and some employees—especially women—find that caregiving or other responsibilities preclude full-time work.

 Relative to their full-time counterparts, part-time employees frequently make less per hour, face unpredictable schedules, lack access to important workplace benefits, and are denied promotion opportunities.
-Research from the Economic Policy Institute indicates that, across occupations, part-time workers are paid nearly 20 percent less per hour than their full-time counterparts.
+Research from the Economic Policy Institute indicates that, across occupations, part-time workers are paid nearly 20% less per hour than their full-time counterparts.
 Working part time more than doubles the likelihood of having work hours that vary weekly, and employers are more likely to give part-time employees short notice of their work schedules.
 Research also shows that employers are more likely to promote full-time workers than part-time workers.
 Part-time workers also frequently lack access to employer-sponsored benefits such as health insurance, retirement benefits, and paid—or even unpaid—time off.
-The lack of workplace protections for part-time workers was acutely felt during the height of the pandemic, when 70 percent of mothers working part-time jobs reported taking unpaid sick leave to care for their children.

 The Part-Time Worker Bill of Rights would expand workplace protections and access to benefits for people working part time, helping them support themselves and their families.
 The Act would provide part-time employees with:

-• Family and medical leave.
+- Family and medical leave.
 Access to leave—both paid and unpaid—is notably lacking in the U.S., especially for part-time workers.
-The Act would eliminate the “hours of service” requirement from the Family and Medical Leave Act (FMLA), which would allow any employee who has worked for their employer for least 12 months—regardless of how many hours they work per week—to be eligible for unpaid leave under the FMLA.
+The Act would change the “hours of service” requirement from the Family and Medical Leave Act (FMLA), which would allow any employee who has worked for their employer for least 90 days—regardless of how many hours they work per week—to be eligible for unpaid leave under the FMLA.

 Together, the Part-Time Worker Bill of Rights and the Schedules that Work Act will create federal protections to establish a fair workweek for people working in low-paid and hourly jobs, improving job quality and promoting equity in the modern economy.